-- E01.
-Known or suspected congenital or acquired immunodeficiency (eg, HIV); or receipt of immunosuppressive therapy, such as anti-cancer chemotherapy or radiation therapy, within the preceding 6 months; or long-term systemic corticosteroid therapy (prednisone or equivalent for more than 2 consecutive weeks within the past 3 months) - E02.
-Known systemic hypersensitivity to any of the study intervention components, or history of a life-threatening reaction to the study intervention used in the study or to a product containing any of the same substances^d - E03.
-Thrombocytopenia, or known thrombocytopenia, as reported by the participant or by the parent(s)/legally acceptable representative, contraindicating intramuscular vaccination based on the investigator's judgment - E04.
-Bleeding disorder, or receipt of anticoagulants in the 3 weeks preceding inclusion, contraindicating intramuscular vaccination based on the investigator's judgment - E05.
-Chronic illness that, in the opinion of the investigator, is at a stage where it might interfere with study conduct or completion^e - E06.
-Moderate or severe acute illness/infection (according to investigator judgment) or febrile illness (temperature $\geq 38.0^{\circ}$ C [$\geq 100.4^{\circ}$ F]) on the day of study intervention administration.
-A prospective participant should not be included in the study until the condition has resolved or the febrile event has subsided - E07.
-Personal or family history of Guillain-Barré Syndrome (GBS) - E08.
-Any condition that in the opinion of the investigator would pose a health risk to the participant if enrolled or could interfere with the evaluation of the study intervention - E09.
-Personal history of clinically significant development delay (at the discretion of the investigator), neurologic disorder, or seizure disorder
+E01: Known or suspected congenital or acquired immunodeficiency; or receipt of immunosuppressive therapy, such as anti-cancer chemotherapy or radiation therapy, within the preceding 6 months; or long-term systemic corticosteroid therapy (prednisone or equivalent for more than 2 consecutive weeks within the past 3 months)

+E02: Known systemic hypersensitivity to any of the vaccine components, or history of a life-threatening reaction to the vaccines used in the trial or to a vaccine containing any of the same substances^d.

+E03: Thrombocytopenia, or known thrombocytopenia, as reported by the parent(s)/legally acceptable representative, contraindicating intramuscular vaccination based on the Investigator's judgment

+E04: Bleeding disorder, or receipt of anticoagulants in the 3 weeks preceding inclusion, contraindicating intramuscular vaccination based on the Investigator's judgment

+E05: Chronic illness that, in the opinion of the Investigator, is at a stage where it might interfere with study conduct or completion

+E06: Moderate or severe acute illness/infection (according to Investigator judgment) or febrile illness (temperature $\geq 38.0^{\circ}$ C [$\geq 100.4^{\circ}$ F]) on the day of study intervention administration.
+A prospective participant should not be included in the study until the condition has resolved or the febrile event has subsided

+E07: Personal or family history of Guillain-Barré Syndrome (GBS)

+^c "3 to 8 years" means from the day of the 3rd birthday to the day before the 9th birthday

-The components of study intervention are listed in Section 6.1 of the protocol and in the Investigator's Brochure.
+^d The components of study interventions are listed in Section 6.1 of the protocol and in the Investigator's Brochure